hbctraining/Training-modules/Visualization_in_R/lessons/03_advanced_visualizations.md

 <img src="../img/sig_genes_melt.png" width="600">

-If we only wanted to look at a single gene, we could extract that gene for plotting with ggplot. **Within `ggplot()` we can use the `geom_text_repel()` from the 'ggrepel' R package to label our individual points on the plot.** A nice tutorial detailing the different options available in the ggrepel package is [available](https://cran.r-project.org/web/packages/ggrepel/vignettes/ggrepel.html).
+If we only wanted to look at a single gene, we could extract that gene for plotting with ggplot. **Within `ggplot()` we can use the `geom_text_repel()` from the 'ggrepel' R package to label our individual points on the plot.** The vignette for 'ggrepel' package is quite nice and details the different options available in the ggrepel package is [available](https://cran.r-project.org/web/packages/ggrepel/vignettes/ggrepel.html).

 ```r
 ## plot using ggplot2 for a single gene